Green conservatism

 Green conservatism is a combination of conservatism with environmentalism.
-Environmental concern has been voiced by both conservative politicians and philosophers throughout the history of modern conservatism.
-The philosophical founder of modern conservatism, Edmund Burke, in his Reflections on the Revolution in France (1790), quoted as saying: "The earth, the kind and equal mother of all ought not to be monopolised to foster the pride and luxury of any men."
+Environmental concern has been voiced by both conservative politicians and philosophers throughout the history of conservatism.
 The distinguishing feature of green conservatism is the adherence to market-based policies to address environmental concerns, rather than centralised planning.
 Individual and local empowerment is preferred over top down control.
-Where solutions to problems are global, such as climate change, green conservatives believe the government's role "is to empower individuals, entrepreneurs, and philanthropists to collaborate and come up with innovations that will solve climate change."
-Critics suggest that this has actually caused the problem in the first place.
+Where solutions to problems are global, such as climate change, green conservatives believe the government's role "is to empower individuals, entrepreneurs, and philanthropists to collaborate and come up with innovations that will solve climate change".